pakastin/tagtag/README.md

 # tagtag
-Easy HTML templating with JS.
-Especially useful with Node.js (express template engine middleware coming soon!)
+Tagtag prints out HTML making it easy to do HTML templating with JS in Node.js (works in browsers as well).
+Express template engine middleware coming soon!

 # Install
 `npm i tagtag`